alkalifire/BlangoLab/content/publication/2023-01-26_Antigen_Specificity_and_cross_reactivity/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Journal of Clinical Investigation, In-Press Preview, https://doi.org/10.1172/JCI161593"
+publication: "Journal of Clinical Investigation, https://doi.org/10.1172/JCI161593"
 publication_short: ""

 abstract: "BACKGROUND.
 The fungus Aspergillus fumigatus causes a variety of clinical phenotypes in patients with cystic fibrosis (pwCF).
 T-helper (Th) cells orchestrate immune responses against fungi, but the types of A. fumigatus-specific Th-cells in pwCF and their contribution to protective immunity or inflammation remain poorly characterized.